Champions League Final Stadiums Overview

 Wembley has played host to the Champions League final on eight occasions, more than any other venue.
 The best club side of all time, the 2009 Barcelona team, had their crowning moment at the venue when they beat Man Utd 3-1 thanks to goals from Pedro, Messi and Villa.

-The most recent Champions League final was also held at Wembley and it saw the return of Borussia Dortmund.
-Unfortunately, the Yellow and Blacks lost out again, this time to Real Madrid.
+The most recent Champions League final at Wembley was between Real Madrid and Borussia Dortmund.
+Unfortunately, the Yellow and Blacks lost out again.

 Allianz Arena – Germany

-As it happens, this was the only final in the last decade where one team actually had the chance to play at their home stadium.
+This was the only final in the last decade where one team had the chance to play at their home stadium.
 During the 2011/2012 final, Bayern Munich made the final and received the honour of playing in front of home fans at the Allianz Stadium.

 And when we look back at some of our favourite Champions League final moments, we cannot ignore Didier Drogba’s chipped penalty during the shootout.
 Not only was this incredibly daring, but to have the courage and the audacity to do that in the first place was nothing short of legendary.